flibber-hk/HollowKnight.SkillUpgrades/README.md

 - Skill upgrades unlock the ability to toggle in the menu (so finding wall climb will have no effect if it is turned off in the mod menu).
 - Skill upgrades do not give specialized logic access.
 - Unrandomized skill upgrades will behave according to the global setting - so they will be available as soon as the base skill is unlocked if the skill upgrade is active in the mod menu.

+Skill Upgrades will, by default, be placed in the same item group as Mothwing Cloak (even the upgrades not related to dash).
+Any Custom Group that affects skills differently to each other should match skill upgrades too, if intended.